-- Completed Application Form - Local government Council or Board resolution, or First Nation Band Council resolution, indicating support for the current proposed activities and willingness to provide overall grant management - A copy of the completed prescription for the proposed treatment area, including all maps.
-If SWPI funded, the complete prescription final report must be submitted and approved by the
+- Completed Application Form - Local government Council or Board resolution, or First Nation Band Council resolution, indicating support for the current proposed activities and willingness to provide overall grant management

-Strategic Wildfire Prevention Working Group prior to submission of the operational treatment application.

-- Wildfire Threat Assessment worksheets and threat plot photos completed as per the relevant Wildfire Threat Assessment Guide.
-Previously submitted threat information does not need to be resubmitted; however reference to the previous submission details must be provided. - Updated March 2017 Copy of email from the land manager (e.g. MFLNRO resource district or BC Parks) confirming First Nations Information Sharing has been completed - If not SWPI funded, copy of the completed CWPP for the proposed treatment area - If SWPI funded, the complete CWPP final report must be submitted and approved by the Strategic Wildfire Prevention Working Group prior to submission of the operational treatment application.
+- A copy of the completed prescription and assessments (e.g. geotechnical, archaeological) for the proposed treatment area, including all maps.
+If SWPI funded, the complete prescription final report must be submitted and approved by the Strategic Wildfire Prevention Working Group prior to submission of the operational treatment application. - Wildfire Threat Assessment worksheets and threat plot photos completed as per the relevant Wildfire Threat Assessment Guide.
+Previously submitted threat information does not need to be resubmitted; however reference to the previous submission details must be provided. - Copy of an email from the land manager (e.g. MFLNRORD resource district or BC Parks) confirming that the requirements for information sharing with First Nations have been met